aws-samples/sample-for-autoscaling-sagemaker-endpoints-with-custom-resource/README.md

     a.
 Download the zipped code from the latest [release](https://github.com/aws-samples/sample-for-autoscaling-sagemaker-endpoints-with-custom-resource/archive/refs/tags/1.zip).<br>
     b.
 Upload the zipped code to Amazon S3 and rename the file to `code.zip`.<br>
     c.
 Modify the [Autoscaling metadata store data](Data/ddb-data.jsonl) to update `server_config` record with your current endpoint name extensions.
 For example, if your endpoints are `endpoint-1, endpoint-2, endpoint-3`, use `1, 2, 3` as value for `servers`.
 Also make sure to update `current_instance_count` to reflect the actual currrent instance count.
 Finally, update `custom-resource:ResourceType:Property` record to reflect `actualCapacity`, `resourceName` (use `endpoint` if your endpoints name starts with `endpoint`) and `variantName`.
 You do not have to change anything if you are using [Deploy SageMaker AI Endpoints](SageMaker-Async-Endpoints.yaml) CloudFormation template with its default values.
+   d.
+Upload the modified metadata store data from step c to Amazon S3 and note the bucket and prefix for this upload.

 ## Testing the solution
 Upload [payload.csv](SageMaker_container/payload.csv) to S3 before you can test this solution